BMW S63/S63TU Turbo Upgrade Guide

 This kit features a complete bolt-on replacement kit for your existing setup with all the necessary accompanying hardware to install the turbos.
 It includes new turbo inlets that bolt right into the existing airbox (stock or aftermarket).
 It also includes upgraded charge pipes ready for a methanol injection kit.
 Custom Weistec downpipes are also included.

-weistec turbochargers for bmw s63
+weistec w4 turbo upgrade for bmw s63

 Weistec turbochargers for S63